Capital2/Plasma-redditWallpaper/README.md

 # Plasma-redditWallpaper
-A python script to download wallpapers from r/Wallpapers and set them on KDE plasma
+A python script to download random wallpapers from r/Wallpapers and set them on KDE plasma

+# Usage
+just run and enjoy